 - Have a guide for that hour when everyone seems to be lost

-Share with other Justinmind Prototyper users with Justinmind Server
+Share with other Justinmind users through Justinmind Online account

-Of course, any project created with Prototyper can be shared with other users, and have full compatibility.
+Of course, any project created with Justinmind can be shared with other users, and have full compatibility.
 Also, anyone can download the free Viewer tool to visualize and comment projects.
-It’s especially interesting to have clients use them, and get their inputs on the project organized.
+It’s especially interesting to have clients use them, and get their inputs on the project.

-You can use Justinmind Server to do this too.
+You can use Justinmind online account to do this too.
 This way, other users don’t have to install any software but their browsers to visualize the wireframe.

 - Share the project online and allow users to annotate